 Maine Model Neighborhood

 The Center launched its second Model Neighborhood Project in Farmington and Wilton, Maine in June 2013, in partnership with Western Maine Community Action.
-We helped convert 23 residences and 10 non-residential buildings to modern wood pellet heat.
+We helped convert 23 residences and 10 non-residential buildings to Automated Wood Heat.
 Projects include a dairy farm, 4 churches, a physical therapy office, a worm farm, and a University of Maine Farmington building.

 “We switched to wood pellet heating to better support the local economy, to be more environmentally friendly and, of course, to save money.
 The Model Neighborhood Initiative provided an incentive, and we decided it was a good investment to use our endowment to cover the cost of the new system.
 We’ll use the $8,000-a-year savings to repay our endowment, and after that it will be pure savings.”